 - Executive summary

-It should include your mission and vision statement, company information, financial information, products or services, growth analysis and summary of future plans.
+This section should highlight the strengths of your plan.
+It should include your mission and vision statement, company information and financial information.
+Also, products or services, growth analysis and summary of future plans.

 - Company description

 This section is for the provision of a high-level review of the different elements of your business.
-In the company description, describe the nature of your business and list the demands that you are planning to satisfy.
+In the company description, describe the nature of your business and list the demands that you are planning to meet.

 Explain how your products or services meet these needs.
 List the targeted market that your business will serve and explain why you believe your business will be successful.